 How to use headings effectively

-Think of headings like an outline.
+Think of headings as defining an outline for a document.
 They show how content is grouped and nested.

 • Heading 2: Main sections.